Moaesaycto/tordie-v4/README.md

-# tordie-v4
+# Tordie - Version 4
-Tordie V4 with OOP Structure
+Refer to documentation site for more information: _Coming soon..._